 MUSIC THEORY 2 - Designed for the serious music student possessing talent in music, this course will serve as preparation for the student planning to major in music in college.
 This course will focus on the following aspects: (1) chord construction; (2) rhythmic, melodic and harmonic dictation; (3) analysis of music literature; (4) two-, three-, and four-part harmonization; (5) sight-signing; (6) original composition; (7) ear-training, (8) development of keyboard skills.

-Prerequisite: successful completion of Music Theory 1 and/or teacher recommendation.
-Students successfully completing this course receive LEVEL 2 credit.
+Prerequisite: Successful completion of Music Theory 1 and/or teacher recommendation.

-AP MUSIC THEORY - In addition to the study of advanced harmony, melodic and rhythmic concepts, in established or original music, students will be assigned a variety of composition and arrangement projects individually and in small groups.
+AP Music Theory - In addition to the study of advanced harmony, melodic and rhythmic concepts, in established or original music, students will be assigned a variety of composition and arrangement projects individually and in small groups.
 Analysis of complex harmonic structures and the development of aural skills through sight-singing and dictation will be integral to the course.
 Upon successful completion of this course, students are expected to take the Advanced Placement Music Theory Test as administered by the College Board.

 Prerequisite: Music Theory 1.